 Significant expenses which Better Collective consider non-recurring are presented in the Income statement in a separate line item labelled 'Special items' in order to distinguish these items from other income statement items.
-The income statement and key figures include the subtotals 'Operating profit before depreciation, amortisations, and special items', 'Operating profit before amortisations and special items' as these are assessed to provide a more transparent and comparable view of Better Collective's ongoing performance.
+The income statement and key figures include the subtotals 'Operating profit before depreciation, amortisations, and special items', 'Operating profit before amortisations and special items' and 'Operating profit before special items" as these are assessed to provide a more transparent and comparable view of Better Collective's ongoing performance.
 Better Collective considers costs related to the IPO as well as not capitalised expenses related to M&A, as special items.